-Benson Lemara, CEO, Friends of Maasai Forests, Narok County, Kenya (Kenya In-Country Co-Director)
+Benson Lemara, CEO, Friends of Maasai Forests, Narok County, Kenya (Kenya In-Country Project Manager)

 The wildebeest migration is of planetary scale and is culturally iconic across the world.
 The migration is often referred to as the “7th Wonder of the World.”
 The unique strands of planetary, cultural and species DNA converge through time and space during the wildebeest migration.
 It is a magical and yet harsh reality of nature that we can clearly see and hear.
 Underneath the majesty of the wildebeest lies the ever changing habitat that drives the herd for food and water through seasons across Kenya and Tanzania.
 The focus of our effort is to assist in preserving the future of the migration against increasing pressure from human activity.

 Anthropogenic factors increasingly dominate the migratory landscape, diminishing the natural features of this iconic annual event.
 Massive wildebeest flows are no match for disruption caused by expanding agriculture and fences linked to human population densities and increasing urbanization.
 Tourism revenues from the migration are important to local economies yet encroachment by human activities has pierced natures balance exposing vulnerabilities.
 In fact, many wildebeest populations are in drastic decline across the region according to published data.